-The applicant must demonstrate a sufficient track record in delivering energy efficiency, fuel poverty or renewable energy schemes.
-A Primary Bidder will be deemed to have a sufficient track record if it can provide proof that it has previously delivered at least one energy efficiency, fuel poverty or renewable energy scheme to the value of at least £50,000 and in which it had direct responsibility for:
+The applicant must demonstrate a sufficient track record in delivering (or managing) energy efficiency, fuel poverty or renewable energy schemes.
+A Primary Bidder will be deemed to have a sufficient track record if it can provide proof that it has previously undertaken at least one successful energy efficiency, fuel poverty or renewable energy scheme to the value of at least £50,000 and in which it had direct responsibility for:

-- Project scoping and definition of benefits - Project management, including where appropriate managing subcontractors, installers or other delivery mechanisms - Financial control over the scheme funding - Communication with those who benefited from the scheme - Customer satisfaction and quality assurance processes - Record keeping, reporting and providing evidence of benefits realisation and the successful completion of the scheme - Fraud prevention and awareness.
+- Project management, including where appropriate managing subcontractors, installers or other delivery mechanisms - Financial management of the scheme funding - Communication with those who benefited from the scheme - Customer satisfaction processes including the resolution of customer complaints - Quality assurance processes including the monitoring of quality standards and rectification of any sub-standard installations - Record keeping, reporting and providing evidence of benefits realisation and the successful completion of the scheme - Fraud prevention and awareness.